Running Terms: 85 Words Every Runner Should Know

 #4: Base Mileage

-Base mileage is the average number of miles (or kilometers) you run weekly before beginning a specific training plan or starting to incorporate speed workouts into your schedule.
+Base mileage is the average number of miles (or kilometers) you run each week before beginning a specific training plan or incorporating speed workouts into your schedule.

 #5: Body Glide

-This is a case where the brand name of a product has come to serve as a substitute for the generic item, much like Kleenex for facial tissues.
+This is a case where the brand name of a product has come to serve as a generic term, much like Kleenex for facial tissues.

 Body glide, or lube, is a stick of anti-chafing skin-protectant lubricant that you apply to areas of your skin prone to chafing or blisters, such as nipples, inner thighs, underarms, and toes.